UPHL-BioNGS/Cecret/paper/paper.md

 | Low coverage  |   5 |      461127 |              0 |              97.83 |          97.83 | 100.0%        |
 | Measles       |   6 |      584672 |              1 |               1.47 |           1.14 | 100.0%        |

 CECRET was evaluated on 21 amplicon sequencing samples (15 SARS-CoV-2, 6 Measles) spanning a range of coverage profiles.
 Consensus sequences were compared against those generated using nf-core/viralrecon (Table 1).
 Across all 19 samples that successfully completed both pipelines (Table 2), consensus sequences differed by a median of 0 SNPs (range: 0–7).
-CECRET successfully generated consensus for all 21 samples, while viralrecon failed on two low-coverage samples (<100k reads).
+CECRET successfully generated consensus for all 21 samples, while nf-core/viralrecon failed on two low-coverage samples (<100k reads).
 Pangolin lineage concordance was 76.9%, with mismatches primarily due to "Unassigned" calls in high-N samples, while Measles clade concordance was 100%.

 ## AI Usage Disclosure

 Generative AI tools, specifically ChatGPT and Google Gemini, were utilized during various stages of the development, maintenance, and documentation of the CECRET workflow.
 The specific applications of AI included:
 * Troubleshooting and Debugging: AI models were used to identify and resolve complex runtime errors and issues encountered during the pipeline's iterative development.
-* Architectural Refinement: AI assisted in adjusting the workflow's architecture to maintain compatibility with evolving Nextflow standards.
-This included major refactoring such as the migration across different Nextflow versions and the removal of deprecated env output channels to improve workflow efficiency and structure.
+* Architectural Refinement: AI assisted in refining the workflow architecture to maintain compatibility with evolving Nextflow standards.
+This included major refactoring such as the migration across different Nextflow versions and the removal of deprecated environment output channels to improve workflow efficiency and structure.
 * nf-core Compatibility: AI assisted in ensuring the workflow adhered to nf-core standards, specifically helping to resolve issues related to schema validation and the integration of linting tools into the continuous integration (CI) suite.
 * Documentation and User Interface: The help text provided within the workflow’s command-line interface was generated and refined using AI to improve clarity for the end user.
 * Manuscript Preparation: AI was used to generate the initial rough outline of this paper to ensure all necessary scholarly components were addressed.